JRoussos/personal-portfolio/README.md

 [react-device-detect](https://www.npmjs.com/package/react-device-detect) for serving different versions of the page in mobile and browser. <br>
 [firebase](https://www.npmjs.com/package/firebase) for hosting, storage, database and analytics

+### Problems & solutions:

+I was using the ticker functionality of gsap for the smooth scroll of the page and also the projects slider but I noticed that for some reason I was having a few droped frames here and there, and in firefox it was basically unusable (major lags).
+And the solution was to switch to a good old requestAnimationFrame.

 ## To do next